Community Engagement Guidelines for Mining and Mineral Exploration

 Build trust by establishing processes to record and disseminate information on how community feedback contributed to decision making.

-A CE Plan documents the commitments that a licensee makes to their community.
+A community engagement plan documents the commitments that a licensee makes to their community.
 A community engagement plan is created after a deliberate and planned process.